7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Azure-DNS.md

 		- Automatic Hostname record management
 		- Hostname resolution between virtual networks
 		- Azure region support in all Azure regions
+		- Automatic registration of VMs from a VNet that you link to a private zone
+		- Forward DNS resolution across VNets that you link to your private zone
+		- Reverse DNS lookup within the VNet scope
 	- Internally facing custom domains
 	- For:
 		- Name resolution scope to a single Vnet: